johnleejunhan12/hill-climb-painter/README.md

 ### 2) Number of hill climbing steps

-Given a fixed number of textures, the quality of their placement can be significantly affected by the number of optimization steps used.
+Given a fixed number of textures, the quality of their placements can be significantly affected by the number of optimization steps used.
 In this application, the number of optimization steps increases linearly from `min_iterations` to `max_iterations`.
 In this example, 400 textures are applied with varying numbers of hill climbing steps.
 The painting with fewer optimization steps appears messier and more chaotic, while the one with more steps results in a cleaner and more structured composition.
 Finer strokes generally benefit from more precise placement to improve the overall coherence of the painting.

 | 1–50 steps | 50–200 steps | 500–1000 steps |
 |:----:|:------:|:--------:|